ovaixalee/react-responsive-website/README.md

 # React Resposive Website
-I have created this Responsive website using HTML5 CSS3 Bootstrap 5 and React for my own practice.
+I have created this Responsive React Website using HTML5 CSS3 Bootstrap 5 and React for my own practice.